Gluten-Free Goddess Pumpkin Streusel Muffins recipe. Tasty.

 Have a beautiful week.
 And while we're at it- a spooky-lovely Halloween.
 A heartwarming Thanksgiving.
 Small and quiet or big and boisterous.
 Be well fed, in every way.

 A friend was coming by to visit.
 So I wanted to create a new pumpkin muffin based on my moist and tender Pumpkin Pie Bread.
 I thought I'd add walnuts and a streusel topping.
 And cinnamon.
 I played around with my recipe and baked a batch of these little golden lovelies.

 You could substitute pecans for the walnuts, if you like.

 And then go read a page or two of A Short History of Everything.
 And we can talk about the whole time-space continuum thing.

 It'll blow your mind.

-Gluten-Free Pumpkin Streusel Muffins Recipe
+Gluten-Free Wheat-Free Pumpkin Streusel Muffins Recipe

-Originally published November 2011.These muffins taste like a pumpkin pie that was transformed by a Fairy Godmother into warm little morsels of cakey goodness.
+Karina's recipe originally published November 2011.These muffins taste like a pumpkin pie that was transformed by a Fairy Godmother into warm little morsels of cakey goodness.
 Wave a magic butter knife sporting a daub of creamy vegan butter on these babies and you've got a treat worthy of a Prince.
 Or a Princess.

 1 cup sorghum flour